Douglas Booth

 Douglas Booth with and without a beard

-His first serious relationship happened at the age of 15 with Sian Sidway.
+His first serious relationship began when he was just 15, with Sian Sidway.
 They dated for three years.
-Then he had "workplace romances" – first with his co-star from the movie "LOL" Miley Cyrus, and then a longer relationship with Vanessa Kirby, which began during the filming of the series "Great Expectations."
+Then came the inevitable "workplace romances" – first with "LOL" co-star Miley Cyrus, followed by a more serious relationship with Vanessa Kirby that sparked during filming of "Great Expectations."

 Douglas Booth's ex-girlfriend Vanessa Kirby